hpsfoundation/foundation/charter.md

         -	i.
 The support and growth of the HPSF community.
 	-	ii.
 The promotion and expansion of deployment and use of the HPSF projects and their communities.
 	-	iii.
 The staffing of key resources to build, run and manage project productivity infrastructure.
 	-	iv.
-Targeted development initiatives to address community needs.
+Targeted development initiatives to address community needs as recommended by the TAC.

-## 6. Technical Oversight Committee ("TOC")
+## 6. Technical Advisory Committee ("TAC")

 -	(a) Mandate.
-The TOC is expected to facilitate driving neutral consensus for:
+The TAC is expected to facilitate the development and the adoption of a neutral consensus for:

-	-	i. defining and maintaining the technical vision for the Cloud Native Computing Foundation,
+	-	i. defining and maintaining the technical vision for the High Performance Software Foundation,

-	-	ii. approving new projects within the scope for CNCF set by the Governing Board, and creating a conceptual architecture for the projects,
+	-	ii. approving new projects within the scope for HPSF set by the Governing Board, and creating a conceptual architecture for the projects,

 	-	iii. aligning projects, removing or archiving projects,

-	-	iv. accepting feedback from the end user committee and mapping to projects,

-	-	v. aligning interfaces to components under management (code reference implementations before standardizing), and
+	- 	iv. creation, alignment and retirement of working groups to address cross-cutting community needs, and

-	-	vi. defining common practices to be implemented across CNCF projects, if any.
+	-	v. defining common practices to be implemented across HPSF projects according to their maturity levels.

 -	(b) Composition

 	-	i.
-The TOC shall be composed of eleven (11) members.
+The TAC shall be composed of eleven (11) members.

 	-	ii.
-TOC members elected are expected to cover key technical domains: container technologies, operating systems, technical operations, distributed systems, user level application design, etc.
+TAC members elected are expected to cover key technical domains: container technologies, operating systems, technical operations, distributed systems, user level application design, etc.

 	-	iii.
-The Governing Board shall elect six (6) TOC members, the End User Participants shall elect two (2) TOC members, the non-sandbox project maintainers shall elect one (1) TOC member, and the TOC members shall elect an additional two (2) TOC members.
+The Governing Board shall elect six (6) TAC members, the End User Participants shall elect two (2) TAC members, the non-sandbox project maintainers shall elect one (1) TAC member, and the TAC members shall elect an additional two (2) TAC members.
 Each group is defined as a Selecting Group.

 	-	iv.
-If more than two (2) TOC members would be from the same group of Related Companies, either at the time of election or from a later job change, they will jointly decide who should step down, or if there is no agreement, random lots shall be drawn.
+If more than two (2) TAC members would be from the same group of Related Companies, either at the time of election or from a later job change, they will jointly decide who should step down, or if there is no agreement, random lots shall be drawn.

 -	(c) Operating Model

 	-	i.
-The TOC shall select a Chair of the TOC to set agendas and call meetings of the TOC.
+The TAC shall select a Chair of the TAC to set agendas and call meetings of the TAC.

 	-	ii.
-The TOC is expected to meet regularly face-to-face to discuss key topical issues.
+The TAC is expected to meet regularly face-to-face to discuss key topical issues.

 	-	iii.
-The TOC may meet virtually as needed to discuss emerging issues.
-Issues may be raised for TOC review by:
+The TAC may meet virtually as needed to discuss emerging issues.
+Issues may be raised for TAC review by:

-		-	a. any TOC member,
+		-	a. any TAC member,

 		-	b. any Governing Board member,